fiatsend/techical-achitecture/tech-achictecture-revision.md

     API-->>Console: updated dashboard + webhook dispatch
 ```

-### 19.1 SDP Deployment Model and Anchor Strategy (SCF43)
+### 19.1 SDP Deployment Model and Anchor Strategy

-This section defines the operational model for SEP-24 + SDP in SCF #43 and how local-currency settlement is closed in Fiatsend's ledger.
+This section defines the operational model for SEP-24 + SDP and how local-currency settlement is closed in Fiatsend's ledger.

 ### 19.1.1 Deployment model

-- **SCF43 model: self-hosted SDP stack by Fiatsend** in a Fiatsend-managed cloud environment (separate testnet and mainnet deployments).
+- **Self-hosted SDP stack by Fiatsend** in a Fiatsend-managed cloud environment (separate testnet and mainnet deployments).
 - **Rationale**:
   - direct control over KYC/compliance integrations and webhook security boundaries,
   - operational control for payout retry/reconciliation workers,